 From what we know so far, the report is far from a worst-case scenario for Trump, a scenario that was never likely to begin with, but it is also far from the best and lays the groundwork for more trouble for Trump

 April 20, 2019 Update: The Mueller report very much confirms my analysis presented herein, and Russia still looms menacingly large.
-As I had accurately surmised well before the report was released, Mueller has handed the baton to Congress: what happens now?
+As I had accurately surmised well before the report was released, Mueller has handed the baton to Congress and voters: what happens now?

 AMMAN — After a nearly-two-year investigation that has been the focus of Washington like nothing since the Watergate scandal, the long-awaited report of Special Counsel Robert Mueller has arrived (at least at the desk of Trump’s newly confirmed Attorney General, William Barr).
 Two days after its submission by Mueller to him, Barr has presented a summary of his own crafting to key congressional leaders that has been made public.